 But you see, there are some lessons that takes a little longer to understand.
 I may have not agreed with their choices, there is a bigger reason for the Universe to make this happen.
 And so off we went to country’s economic hub, Metro Manila.

-Places we visited in Metro Manila
+Places we visited around Metro Manila

 Well, if there’s one thing I didn’t regret on this trip, it was the chance given to visit the Malacañan Palace – though not as how I imagined it to be.
 HAHA.
 Who wouldn’t want to pay a visit to the house of the Philippine president, right?